The Complete Guide to E-commerce Customer Lifetime Value (LTV)

 • Affiliate customers have the lowest LTV because they were incentivized by a deal

-These insights should directly inform your acquisition strategy.
-A channel that looks expensive on a cost-per-acquisition basis might be your best investment when evaluated on an LTV:CAC basis.
+These insights should directly shape your acquisition strategy.
+A channel that looks expensive on a cost-per-acquisition basis can be your best investment when evaluated on LTV:CAC.

 Tracking LTV by channel requires clean attribution data and the ability to connect acquisition source to long-term purchasing behavior.
-This is where an analytics platform that unifies your acquisition and retention data becomes invaluable.
+An analytics platform that unifies acquisition and retention data is what makes this practical.

 Predictive LTV Modeling Approaches

-For brands ready to go beyond historical LTV calculation, predictive modeling opens up powerful capabilities.
+For brands ready to go beyond historical LTV calculation, predictive modeling opens up real capabilities.

 Probabilistic Models

-The most well-known probabilistic approach is the BG/NBD (Beta Geometric/Negative Binomial Distribution) model, often paired with the Gamma-Gamma model for monetary value prediction.
-These models estimate two things for each customer: how likely they are to make another purchase, and how much they are likely to spend.
+The most well-known probabilistic approach is the BG/NBD (Beta Geometric/Negative Binomial Distribution) model, often paired with Gamma-Gamma for monetary value.
+These models estimate two things per customer: how likely they are to make another purchase, and how much they're likely to spend.

-The advantage of probabilistic models is that they work with relatively simple inputs — transaction data is usually sufficient.
-The limitation is that they don't incorporate non-transactional signals like browsing behavior or email engagement.
+The advantage is that they work with relatively simple inputs, transaction data is usually enough.
+The limitation is they don't incorporate non-transactional signals like browsing behavior or email engagement.

 Machine Learning Models

-Modern ML approaches use a wider range of features to predict LTV.
+Modern ML approaches use a wider range of features.
 They can incorporate behavioral data (site visits, email opens, app usage), product-level data (category preferences, price sensitivity), support interactions, and external data (seasonal patterns, competitive dynamics).

 ML models typically outperform probabilistic models in accuracy, especially for younger customers where transaction history is limited but behavioral data is rich.